 While traditional channels are linear, conversational marketing supports two-way communication.
 Chatbots are examples of excellent conversational marketing tools.

 Businesses are integrating Chatbots in their system to delight customers and to improve brand image.
 Chatbots and virtual assistants are the future of any business.
-With the help of chatbots you can order food, check luggage at the airport, book a hotel room, schedule a flight and so much more.
+With the help of chatbots, you can order food, check luggage at the airport, book a hotel room, schedule a flight and so much more.
 Chatbots will help your e-commerce business automate customer support.

 For example, Starbucks makes it easy for their customers to place an order for their favorite drink or snack.
-Their chatbot can give you details regarding the status of your order, payment details etc.
+Their chatbot can give you details regarding the status of your order, payment details, etc.

 Another great customer service chatbot example is Hipmunk.
-This travel search engine uses the technology for travel-related questions and recommendations on their website.
+This travel search engine uses the technology for travel-related questions and recommendations on its website.
 Also, the office supply retailer Staples uses a chatbot to offer products based on order history.
 It even helps to complete a purchase directly through a chat.

 Live chat is another prominent conversational marketing tool.
-It allows businesses to reach out to customers based on their behaviour and demographic even before they get in touch, by initiating a preemptive chat invitation.
+It allows businesses to reach out to customers based on their behavior and demographic even before they get in touch, by initiating a preemptive chat invitation.

 Moreover, live chat becomes a search tool within your website.
 How?
 When a customer is unable to find something on your website, and you have a live chat tool, they can ping you asking for that item.
 This makes live chat tool more or less similar to a search bar.